 - 1 cup (100g) chopped pecans

-- Combine the first 5 ingredients in a large mixing bowl, add eggs and oil, stirring until the dry ingredients are moistened.
+- Combine the first 5 ingredients in a large mixing bowl.
+Whisk to blend.
+Add eggs and oil, stirring with a spoon until the dry ingredients are moistened.
 Do not beat the mixture.
 Add the vanilla, pineapple, pecans, bananas and stir until combined.

 - Spoon batter into three 8 inch greased and floured cake pans.
 Bake at 350 degrees for 25 to 30 minutes or until a toothpick comes out clean or with just a few crumbs attached.

-- Cool in pans 10 minutes and remove from pans.
+- Cool in pans 10 minutes on cooling rack and remove from pans.

 - Makes 6 cups of batter.